Asoingbob225/CSC510/proj2/INSTALL.md

 4. 🗄️ Creates and initializes the database
 5. 🌱 Seeds sample data (restaurants, allergens, admin user)

+> [!IMPORTANT] .ENV SETTING
+> Please remember to set your Gemini API keys in the `backend/.env` to use the AI features.

 **Sample Credentials:**
 - Email: `admin@example.com`
 - Password: `Admin123!@#`